 —The Word, Vol. 1.
 The Appearance and Work of God.
 How Can Man Who Has Delimited God in His Notions Receive the Revelations of God?

 God has, from beginning to end, been performing His work of managing man and saving man among mankind.
 From beginning to end, there is only one God working, speaking, teaching and guiding mankind.
 This God exists.
-God has spoken so many words up till now, we have already seen Him face to face, heard Him speak, experienced His work, and eaten and drunk His words, accepting His words into us to become our life.
-And now these words are changing us.
+God has spoken so many words now, we have already seen Him face to face, heard Him speak, experienced His work, and eaten and drunk His words, accepting His words into us to become our life.
+And these words are constantly guiding us and changing us.
 This God indeed exists.
-Therefore, we have reasons to believe—and we should believe—that everything God says is true, and we should believe, as God said, the fact that God created mankind, and the fact that God created Adam and Eve in the beginning.
+Therefore, we should believe, as God said, the fact that God created mankind, and the fact that God created Adam and Eve in the beginning.
 Since you believe this God exists and you have now come before Him, then do you still need to confirm that the work performed by Jehovah is the work of this God?
-If no one can confirm it and no one can witness it, will you not believe it?
+If no one can confirm it and no one witnesses it, will you not believe it?
 Or regarding the work from the Age of Grace, do you not believe Jesus was God incarnate because you never saw Him?
 If you did not personally see the present God speak, work or incarnated in the flesh, then would you not believe it?
-If you did not see these things or there were no witnesses to confirm these things, would you also not believe them?
+If you did not see these things or there were no witnesses to confirm these things, would you not believe them all?
 This is because of the absurdly false viewpoint people have inside them.
 It is a mistake made by so many people.
-They have to personally see everything, and if they do not, they do not believe it; but by the time you do see it, it is too late.
-Now that we have seen these words of God and heard His voice, it is enough to make us keep believing and keep walking on, and make us believe every word and all the work that comes from God.
-There is no need for us to keep looking into things.
-Is that not the kind of sense that people should have?
-There was no one to witness it when God created mankind, but now God has become flesh to speak and save mankind, really performing His work, walking among the churches and working among mankind.
+They have to personally see everything, and if they do not, they do not believe it.
+This is wrong.
+If a person truly knows God, is able to believe in His word even without seeing the facts, and is able to corroborate His word, only then are they the type of person who understands the truth and has true faith.
+Now that we have seen these words of God and heard His voice, it is enough to grant us true faith and to therefore make us follow Him and to make us believe every word and all the work that comes from God.
+There is no need for us to keep analyzing or researching things.
+Is that not the kind of reason that people should have?
+There was no one to witness it when God created mankind, but now God has become flesh to express truths and save mankind, to perform His work practically, and to walk among the churches and work among mankind.
 Have a lot of people not seen this?
 Not everyone is able to see it, but you believe it.
 Why do you believe it?
-Do you not only believe because you feel this is the true way and the work of God?
-Can you still say, “In this stage of God’s work, we heard Him speak, and also saw God’s words.
-It’s true that these words came from God.
-But regarding Jesus’ work of the crucifixion, we didn’t touch His nail marks, so I don’t believe He was crucified.
-I did not witness the work Jehovah God did during the Age of Law, and I did not hear the laws when He proclaimed them.
+Do you not only believe because you feel the words of God are the truth and that this is the true way and the work of God?
+Can you still say, “In this stage of god’s work, I heard him speak, and I also saw god’s words.
+It’s true that these words came from god.
+But regarding the lord Jesus’ work of the crucifixion, I didn’t touch his nail marks, so I don’t believe the fact that he was crucified.
+I did not witness the work Jehovah god did during the Age of Law, and I did not hear the laws when he proclaimed them.
 Only Moses heard them and wrote the Five Books of Moses, but I don’t know how he wrote them”?
-What is the mistake made by such people?
-It is the same mistake as the Israelites made in the past when they said, “Has Jehovah God indeed spoken only by Moses?
+Are people that say these things in a normal state of mind?
+They are disbelievers and not people who truly believe in God.
+This is just like when the Israelites said, “Has Jehovah indeed spoken only by Moses?
 Has He not spoken also by us?”
-(Num 12:2).
+(Numbers 12:2).
 What they meant was, “We won’t listen to Moses, we must hear it personally from Jehovah God.”
-Or else it is like when people said during the Age of Grace that, because they did not personally see it with their own eyes, they did not believe that Jesus was crucified or that He rose from the dead.
-There was an apostle by the name of Thomas who insisted on touching Jesus’ nail marks.
-And what did the Lord Jesus say to him? (“Thomas, because you have seen Me, you have believed: blessed are they that have not seen, and yet have believed” (Jhn 20:29).)
+Just like when people said during the Age of Grace that, because they did not personally see it with their own eyes, they did not believe that Jesus was crucified or that He rose from the dead.
+There was a disciple by the name of Thomas who insisted on touching Jesus’ nail marks.
+And what did the Lord Jesus say to him? (“Thomas, because you have seen Me, you have believed: blessed are they that have not seen, and yet have believed” (John 20:29).)
 “Blessed are they that have not seen, and yet have believed.”
 What does this really mean?
 Did they really see nothing?
-Actually, a lot of facts already proved that Jesus was God, and so people should have believed it.
-Jesus did not need to perform more signs and wonders or speak more words, and people did not need to feel His nail marks to confirm that He was nailed to the cross before they believed He was God.
+Actually, all the things Jesus had said and all of the work He did already proved that Jesus was God, and so people should have believed it.
+Jesus did not need to perform more signs and wonders or speak more words, and people did not need to feel His nail marks to believe.
+True faith does not rely only on seeing, but rather, with spiritual confirmation, belief is held until the very end and there is never any doubt.
+Thomas was a disbeliever who only relied on seeing.
 Do not be like Thomas.

 —The Word, Vol. 3.
 The Discourses of Christ of the Last Days.
 Only by Recognizing One’s Own Misguided Views Can One Truly Transform

-The Lord Jesus said, “Thomas, because you have seen Me, you have believed: blessed are they that have not seen, and yet have believed” (Jhn 20:29).
-These words imply that he had already been condemned by the Lord Jesus.
-After being a follower for such a long time, if you still do not have faith, then how can you count yourself as one who believes in the Lord?
-This is not about being blessed or not blessed; it is about the fact that you will not receive anything if you do not believe.
-Only by believing will you receive.
+The Lord Jesus said, “Thomas, because you have seen Me, you have believed: blessed are they that have not seen, and yet have believed.”
+These words mean that he had already been condemned by the Lord Jesus and that he is a disbeliever.
+If you truly believe in the Lord and in all He has said, you will be blessed.
+If you have followed the Lord for a long time but do not believe in His capacity for resurrection, or that He is the almighty God, then you do not have true faith and you will not be able to attain blessings.
+Only through faith can blessings be attained, and if you don’t believe, you will not attain them.
 Are you only capable of believing in anything if God appears to you, allows you to see Him, and convinces you in person?
 As a human being, how are you qualified to ask God to personally appear to you?
 How are you qualified to make Him personally speak to a corrupt human such as yourself?
 Moreover, what makes you qualified to need Him to explain everything clearly to you before you will believe?
-If you are sensible, then you will believe after just reading these words God has uttered.
+If you possess reason, then you will believe after just reading these words God has uttered.
 If you truly believe, then it does not matter what He does or what He says.
 Rather, upon seeing that these words are the truth, you will be one hundred percent convinced that they were said by God and that He did these things, and you will already be prepared to follow Him to the end.
 You need not doubt this.
 People who are full of doubts are so deceitful.
 They simply cannot believe in God.
 They are always trying to understand those mysteries, and will only believe after they thoroughly comprehend them.
-Their precondition for believing in God is to have clear answers to these questions: How did God become flesh?
+Their precondition for believing in God is to have clear answers to these questions: How did God incarnate come?
 When did He arrive?
 How long will He stay before He has to leave?
 Where will He go after He leaves?
 What is the process of His leaving?
-How does the Spirit of God incarnate work, and how does the Spirit leave? … They want to understand some mysteries; they are here to investigate them, not to seek the truth.
+How does God incarnate work, and how does He leave? … They want to understand some mysteries; they are here to investigate them, not to seek the truth.
 They think that they will not be able to believe in God unless they can fathom these mysteries; it is as though their belief has been obstructed.
 This viewpoint such people have is problematic.
 Once they have a desire to research mysteries, they do not bother paying attention to the truth or heeding God’s words.
 Could such people know themselves?
 Self-knowledge does not come easily for them.

 —The Word, Vol. 3.
 The Discourses of Christ of the Last Days.
 Only by Recognizing One’s Own Misguided Views Can One Truly Transform